Dana Al Fardan: Activism

 Al Fardan is also known for her philanthropic endeavours.
 In 2019, she volunteered for humanitarian work in Gaza along with the Qatar Red Crescent Society (QRCS), United Nations Secretary General’s Humanitarian Envoy and United Nations Relief and Works Agency (UNRWA) for Palestine Refugees in the Near East.
 They launched the "Bring Hope for Gaza" campaign to provide families with food for Ramadan.
 Al Fardan visited some UNRWA schools, hospitals, and community centres in the Palestinian refugee camps in Amman to shed light on the situation in Gaza, with an aim to encourage others to support the Palestinian community in Gaza.
 Al Fardan composed a song for the campaign that went live during Ramadan, accompanied by a video of her visit to the UNRWA schools in Jordan.
 The song was aired on the UNRWA website and some TV channels during Ramadan.

 Awards

 The impact of her work is of essential importance in the MENA region, as she is the first female English artist to emerge from Qatar.
-Her work was recognised in 2017, when she was awarded as the "Woman Of The Year" at the Grazia Style Awards 2017.
+Her work was recognised in 2017, when she was named the "Woman Of The Year" at the Grazia Style Awards 2017.